brunofarache/workplace-search-java/README.md

 ### Indexing Documents

-Call the `indexDocuments` passing a json array of the documents you want to index:
+Call the `indexDocuments` passing a json array of the documents you want to index and then calling `execute()`:

 ```java
 Response<Document> response = client.indexDocuments("[{'title': 'Blog Title', 'author': 'John Doe'}]").execute();